digital-work-lab/open-source-project/slides/06-code_review.md

 - You will be added as a contributor on GitHub (to opt out, e-mail me)
 - Consider mentioning the contribution in your CV:

-**Open-Source Contributions**
+**Open Source Contributions**
-CoLRev - An open-source environment for Collaborative Literature Reviews
+CoLRev - An open source environment for Collaborative Literature Reviews

 - Role: Contributor/Developer
 - Date: 2024
-- Description: Contributed to the development of CoLRev, an open-source environment designed to facilitate collaborative literature reviews.
+- Description: Contributed to the development of CoLRev, an open source environment designed to facilitate collaborative literature reviews.
 Implemented the package extension *unpaywall* (insert your project).
 - Repository: [CoLRev on GitHub](https://github.com/CoLRev-Environment/colrev)
 - DOI: 10.5281/zenodo.11668338